Betta Fish Care Guide: How to Create the Optimal Environment

 Make sure that you leave at least a half inch gap between the lid and the surface of the water.
 That way there’s room for the betta to come up to the surface for a breath.

 It’s best to add decor that gives your betta a few hiding spots.
-Sometimes bettas feel shy and need a little cave or recess to retreat to.
+Betta fish love caves and driftwood to hide in.

-Put your betta hammock in the calmest spot in the tank so your betta can rest without having to swim against a current.
+Just make sure it’s located in calmest spot in the tank so your betta can rest without being disturbed by the current.

-I think it’s really neat to see them lounging around on the hammocks.
+I think it’s really neat to see them lounging around.
 It makes me want to curl up in my own hammock on a sunny afternoon.

 OK so these are not an absolute necessity.
 But, I really can’t recommend them highly enough.
 They are a great way to help mimic the natural habitat for betta fish.